 These two studies awakened anew an interest in intellectual history which Passfield had pursued forty-years earlier as a graduate student in the History Graduate School at McMaster University.

 In February 2014, Passfield decided to revive and complete, in a book format, his Ph.D. dissertation in intellectual history that he had abandoned soon after commencing work as a public historian with Parks Canada.
 The dissertation had sought to reconstruct the ideas of the Anglican Tories of the early 19th Century -- in the Loyalist Province of Upper Canada (Ontario) -- on religion, the British constitution, and education within the context of their worldview.
 It was argued that such a study would yield a better understanding of the Canadian political culture; and that it would resolve an historiographic debate as to whether the Tories, who governed Upper Canada, were true Tories or Old Whigs.
 That study was completed and has been published as: The Upper Canadian Anglican Tory Mind: A Cultural Fragment (2018).

-More recently, Passfield has been working on the theme that ‘ideas influence actions’ in a study of how the Upper Canadian Anglican Tories responded to the public issues of their day, and to the military and ideological threats posed by the new American Republic to the very survival of the Loyalist Province.
-The new study has been tentatively entitled: Anglican Toryism in Upper Canada: The Critical Years, 1812-1840.
+Thereafter, Passfield began working on the theme that 'ideas influence actions' in a study of how the Upper Canadian Tories responded to the public issues of their day, and to the military and ideological threats posed by the new American Republic to the very survival of the Loyalist Province.
+That study has been published: Anglican Toryism in Upper Canada, The Critical Years, 1812-1840 (2019).

 Passfield continues to live in Ottawa where he resides with Susan James, a former Legal Assistant/Ontario Law Clerk with a prominent Ottawa law firm.